icerpc/icerpc-docs/content/protobuf/language-mapping/service.md

 [address](/icerpc/invocation/service-address) of the remote service, and the `encodeOptions` parameter allows you to customize the encoding of your Protobuf messages.
 See [ProtobufEncodeOptions] for details.

-A `null` service address is equivalent to an icerpc service address with the default path of the associated Protobuf service.
+A `null` service address is equivalent to an icerpc service address with the default service path of the associated Protobuf service.

 {% callout type="note" %}
-The default path of a Protobuf service is `/` followed by its fully qualified name.
-For example, the default path of Protobuf service `visitor_center.Greeter` is `/visitor_center.Greeter`.
+The default service path of a Protobuf service is `/` followed by its fully qualified name.
+For example, the default service path of Protobuf service `visitor_center.Greeter` is `/visitor_center.Greeter`.
 {% /callout %}

 ### I*Name*Service